umarsheikh13/elmtimes/README.md

 1. Checks if your `config.json` file contains all the required options
 2. Checks if your timetable CSV file exists and contains all the rows
-3. Checks the weather API if you've set an Open Weather Map API key
-4. The last test checks the YouTube API if you've set the API key.
-This will only work if your key is unrestricted.

 You can run all the tests by running: